 Test Your In-Room Safe

-No feature of your room is as important as your in-room safe.
+Every cruise cabin comes with an in-room safe..
 It’s a convenient way to keep your valuables stored while you are out of the room or on an excursion.
 Take a few minutes right when you board to understand how to open and lock your safe, and make sure it functions as it should.
 If it doesn’t, you’ll want to let your room steward or Guest Services know as soon as possible.

-Take a Photo of the Ship’s Daily Schedule
+Take a Look at the First Hours of the Ship’s Daily Schedule

-No one likes the muster drill, but it’s required by law and all passenger must participate.
+No one likes the muster drill, but it’s required by law and all passengers must participate.
 If you haven’t heard of muster, it’s a safety drill where each passenger meets at their assigned station on the deck as they would if there were an emergency.
-The drill usually takes place before the ship departs and you will hear announcements related to it once you board the ship.
-To prepare you don’t need much, just your room key which will have your assigned muster station on it.
-Just be prepared to drop whatever you are doing when the drill is called and don’t let it surprise you.
+The drill takes place before the ship departs and you will hear announcements related to it once you board the ship.

 Have other things that you do right when you board?
 Let us know in the comments below…